airbytehq/airbyte/docs/contributing-to-airbyte/gradle-dependency-update.md

 >    implementation(libs.groovy.core)
 > }
 > ```
 > In this context, libs is a catalog and groovy represents a dependency available in this catalog.
+Instead of declaring a
+> specific version, we reference the version in the Catalog.

+This helps reduce the chances of dependency drift and dependency hell.

+Thus, please use the Catalog when:
+- declaring new common dependencies.
+- specifying new common dependencies.

+A common dependency is a foundational Java package e.g. Apache commons, Log4j etc that is often the basis on which libraries are built upon.

+This is a relatively new addition, so devs should keep this in mind and use the top-level Catalog on a best-effort basis.

+### Setup Details
+This section is for engineers wanting to understand Gradle Catalog details and how Airbyte has set this up.

 #### The version catalog TOML file format
 Gradle offers a conventional file to declare a catalog.